shotgunsoftware/tk-framework-desktopserver/resources/python/README.md

 | typing-extensions   |           | 3.10.0.2  |           |           |           | 3.10.0.2  |
 | twisted-iocpsupport |           |           |           | 1.0.2     |           |           |

-## How to update 3rd party packages for the browser integration
+## How to update dependencies

-- Update the high-level list of packages to use inside `requirements.txt`
+1. Update the packages to use inside:
+   - `resources/python/requirements/2/requirements.txt`
-- Run `update_requirements.py`.
+   - `resources/python/requirements/3/requirements.txt`

    This will bake the official versions of each package we need to install for each platform and in which folder.

-- Run `install_source_only.sh`
+2. Run `resources/python/install_source_only.sh`

-- Run the `install_binary_*.*` scripts on their respective platform.
+3. Run the `resources/python/install_binary_*.*` scripts on their respective platform.

-# Updating the list of package to use.

-The list of top level dependencies is inside `requirements.txt`.
-Update this list if a security issue is flagged and a module needs to be updated.